baole444/DBConnector/README.md

 It is pretty much the same for MongoDB, with `initializeMongo()` instead

 ### DBConnect example usage:
-Assumed you initialized the DBConnect and created a Data Model called Merchandise.
+Assumed you initialized the DBConnect and created a Data Model called Example.
 #### Get data from a table:

 ```java